Sahaja Yoga: Beliefs and practices

 The movement claims Sahaja Yoga is different from other yoga/meditations because it begins with self realization through kundalini awakening rather than as a result of performing kriya techniques or asanas.
-This self realization is said to be made possible by the presence of Srivastava often through a photography of her.
+This self realization is said to be made possible by the presence of Srivastava often through a photograph of her.
 The teachings, practices and beliefs of Sahaja Yoga are mainly Hindu-based, with a predominance of elements from mystical traditions, as well as local customs of India.
 There are however elements of Christian origin, such as the eternal battle between good and evil.
 References to a variety of other religious, spiritual, mystical as well as modern scientific frameworks are also interwoven in Srivastava's teachings, although to a lesser degree.

 Religious sociologist Judith Coney has reported facing a challenge in getting behind what she called "the public facade" of Sahaja Yoga.
 She described Sahaja yogis as adopting a low profile with uncommitted individuals to avoid unnecessary conflict.

 Coney observed that the movement tolerates a variety of world views and levels of commitment with some practitioners choosing to remain on the periphery.